INTERLEX

 10. Do your Courts require counter-security in order to arrest a ship?

-The bailiff’s court usually decides that the claimant has to provide a guarantee issued by a Danish bank or insurance company as security for claims for unlawful arrest and detention of the vessel.
-According to the Merchant Shipping Act, the security equals 5 days’ loss of hire for the vessel, whereas the security is individually fixed by the court when an arrest is made under the Administration of Justice Act.
+The court usually orders that the claimant has to provide a cash deposit or a guarantee issued by a bank or insurance company as security for claims for compensation due to unlawful arrest and detention of the vessel.
+Under the Merchant Shipping Act, the security equals 5 days’ loss of hire for the vessel, whereas the security is individually fixed by the court when an arrest is made under the Administration of Justice Act.
 The arrest will not have any legal effect until adequate security is provided.

 11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?

-Maritime claims secured by maritime liens have better priority than other claims, e.g. debts secured by mortgage, and include
+Claims secured by maritime liens have better priority than other claims, e.g. debt secured by mortgage, and include

-4. claims for compensation for damage to property provided that the claim is not based on agreement, e.g. claim for damage to cargo carried of the vessel.
+- claims for compensation for damage to property provided that the claim is not based on contract, i.e. a cargo claim is not secured by a maritime lien in the vessel,

-The maritime lien is subject to a 1 year time limitation upon which the lien as security is lost – the claim itself is often subject to longer statutory limitations.
-An arrest for a claim secured by maritime lien prevents the maritime lien from being time barred.
+The maritime lien is subject to a 1-year time limitation upon which the lien as security is gone – the claim itself is often subject to longer statutory limitations.
+An arrest for a claim secured by maritime lien prevents the maritime lien from becoming time barred.

 12. Does your country recognise maritime liens?
 Under which International Convention, if any?

-Yes.
-The rules on maritime liens are based on the 1967 Brussels Convention.
+Yes, the rules on maritime liens in the Merchant Shipping Act are based on the 1967 Brussels Convention.

 13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?

 We are able to prepare the arrest application within 1-2 hours provided that no further information or documents are necessary.
-The arrest will often be accomplished in the afternoon, if the court receives the application in the morning.
+The arrest will often be accomplished the same afternoon, if the court receives the arrest application in the morning.

 14. Do you need to provide a POA, or any other documents of the claim to the Court?

-No. Copies of the invoices or other documents are required to substantiate the claim.
+Copies of the invoices or other material documents are sufficient to substantiate the claim in court.
+POA is not needed.

 15. What original documents are required, what documents can be filed electronically, what documents require notarisation and/or apostille, and when are they needed?

 None.
-If the opponent questions the authenticity of the documents it may be required to provide the original documents.
+If the debtor disputes the authenticity of the documents it may be required to provide the original documents, but this happens rarely in the Danish courts.

 16. Will your Courts accept jurisdiction over the substantive claim once a vessel has been arrested?

-Yes, unless the dispute is subject to a arbitration or foreign jurisdiction/venue; this might be the situation if an arbitration or jurisdiction clause is agreed upon in a contract between the parties.
-If arbitration or a foreign jurisdiction has been agreed, the court will postpone the confirmatory proceedings until a decision regarding the merits of the claim is made by the foreign court or Arbitration Tribunal.
+Yes, unless the dispute is subject to arbitration or foreign jurisdiction/venue; this might be the situation if an arbitration or jurisdiction clause is agreed upon in a contract between the parties.
+If arbitration or a foreign jurisdiction has been agreed, the court will postpone the confirmatory court proceedings until a decision on the merits of the claim is made by the foreign court or Arbitration Tribunal.

 Miscellaneous